hungtran84/adv-k8s/2-argocd/lab2_1_installing_argo_cd/05_gke_bootstrap_with_argocd/README.md

 # Get admin password

-Get the password of the Argo CD application, for ‘admin’ username, by executing the below command.
+Get the password of the ArgoCD application, for ‘admin’ username, by executing the below command.
 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d
 ```